ando-shah/swarm/README.md

 	- PlayerSpawnManager : This is attached to the PlayerSpawner prefab, and contains callbacks that are invoked when a new player requests to join the simulation.
 This spawns the new player and gives them controls to look around and move.

-	- PlayerHeartbeatSender : This sends heartbeats (HBs) ever to often (determined by the playerHeartbeatInterval), which is received by the PlayerEntityLifeCycleManager to determine, which player is unresponsive, and they get kicked out.
+	- PlayerHeartbeatSender : This sends heartbeats (HBs) ever so often (determined by the playerHeartbeatInterval), which is received by the PlayerEntityLifeCycleManager (below) to determine, which player is unresponsive, and kicking them out.

-	- PlayerEntityLifeCycleManager : This basically checks to see if new HBs are coming in from any player, and if it reaches the threshold of missed heartbeats, it deletes the player.
+	- PlayerEntityLifeCycleManager : This checks to see if new HBs are coming in from any player, and if it reaches the threshold of missed heartbeats, it deletes the player.

-We also need to modify Assets/Bootstrap.cs, and the modifications are identical to the file in PiratesTutorial.
-This is a what the Unity Client (any player logging in) uses to connect to the simulation.
+We also need to modify *Assets/Bootstrap.cs*, and the modifications are identical to the file in PiratesTutorial and it is how the Unity Client (any player logging in) uses to connect to the simulation.
 This script first finds the PlayerSpawner, and then requests PlayerSpawner to create a new Player and inject them into the simulation at the designated coordinates (defaulted to (0,0,0))

 At this point you can build, and run the simulation locally.
 Once that is successful, open the project in Unity and play the CLientScene.
 You should see something like this:
 <br />